Our History

 Sisters at a gathering in the Monastery Refectory

 Here in Yankton there currently are 81 members who live a community life according to the Rule of St. Benedict.
 The Benedictine Sisters of Yankton serve the people of the area in a variety of ministries including education, health care, parish ministry, social services, retreats, and numerous of volunteer activities.
-The Sisters sponsor Mount Marty College in Yankton, and together with the Presentation Sisters of Aberdeen, SD, sponsor Avera Health, a multi-state health care system.
+The Sisters sponsor Mount Marty University in Yankton, and together with the Presentation Sisters of Aberdeen, SD, sponsor Avera Health, a multi-state health care system.

 Sacred Heart Monastery